Intel Oregon FIRST LEGO League Championship Tournament presented by Collins Aerospace

 Hilton Garden Inn has a room block for FIRST LEGO League Oregon teams and volunteers, particularly on double queen rooms.
 Please use this link to book your room.
 This hotel is 10 minutes from Liberty High School.
 ORTOP does not recieve anything for your booking, but we felt the discount rate would be helpful for teams and families.

 Every Coach and Mentor should make sure they know all of the following information.
 Please download these materials and read them in their entirety.

 - FIRST LEGO League Core Values Observation Policy

 - Detailed Schedule by Team – Saturday, January 19 – Sunday, January 20

 Please make sure your team brings the filled in THREE team Team Introduction Pages for ALL THREE JUDGING SESSIONS – That’s 9 pieces of paper! (bring a 4th page of robot design to use at your pit table – front side only)

-The process for creating your team roster and for signing consent forms, both online and paper forms, has changed this year.
+The process for creating your team roster and for signing consent forms, both online and paper forms, is the same as last year.
 If you do not have your team roster created please use these guides to help you through the process.
-You MUST turn in a roster at the tournament!

 - Coach Walkthrough for creating a FIRST Roster (Includes how to download paper forms)